 It can take a little practice to write the perfect thank-you letter for your interview, but the fact that you even wrote one puts you ahead of most competition.

 If you’re still struggling with crafting the perfect thank-you letter, use the below email template to get you started:

 Good afternoon [Employer’s name],

 Thank you for taking the time to meet with me on [interview date] to further discuss the [job title] role in your business.

 I enjoyed learning more about [business name] and your plans to [company goal].
 I’m excited to be considered for the opportunity.
 I am enthusiastic to branch out into this side of [business’ industry] and bring my experience in [relevant skill] to the team.

 Thanks again, and I look forward to hearing from you.
 If you need any further information, please do not hesitate to contact me either by email or at my mobile number below.

-Do you send a thank you letter post interview?
-If so, was in digital or paper format?
+Do you send a thank you letter post-interview?
+If so, was it in digital or paper format?
 What was the outcome?
-Drop us a note; we'd love to hear from you!
+Drop us a note; we’d love to hear from you!